enesthegeek/enesthedad/README.md

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [robinthelevi@gmail.com](mailto:robinthelevi@gmail.com)
 * 🤝  I'm open to collaborating on Full Stack Projects
-* ⚡  Why did the nuclear energy engineer bring a wand to work?
-Because sometimes you need a little magic to debug radioactive bugs! 🧙‍♂️💡
+* ⚡  Why did the nuclear energy engineer bring a wand to work?</br>Because sometimes you need a little magic to debug radioactive bugs! 🧙‍♂️💡

 ### Skills